julianschmocker/shinyChatR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have

-* Updated the beginning of title and description in DESCRIPTION file.
-Now, the description does not start with title.
-* Removed the example from render_msg_divs

-There are no references describing the methods in my package.
-So, I did not add any.
+* Updated the title.
+It is now in title case.